12 Things that Set Canadian Arctic City Iqaluit Apart (Part 3 of 3)

 Quite accidentally, we witnessed the active shooter standoff.
 Three RCMP trucks with six armed policemen and two armed soldiers (there could have been more) closed access to block 300, a troubled neighbourhood, and evacuated some residents.
 That was very scary, I swear.
 The only picture I dared to take is the one below.

 People, mostly Inuit, smoke cigarettes like crazy.
 I've never seen so many people smoking, even in the Republic of Georgia.
 For obvious reasons, I didn't take pictures of drunk or smoking people, but you can take my word that there were plenty of them any time of the day.
 A place where drunk people liked to hang around was the only Tim Hortons in Iqaluit.
-I found a hoodie on one of our tour guides quite eloquently speaking about the problem: Healthy.
+I found a hoodie on one of our tour guides quite eloquently speaking about the problem: Health.
 Strong.
 Smoke-Free.
 It's written in English, French and Inuktitut (both syllabic and Latin letters).

 Garbage is another big problem, and I think it has a real chance to become an ecological disaster in future.
 Maybe it's a lack of trees and shrubs that reveals all the garbage, but I can assure you it was quite unusual to see so much garbage in the streets in Canada.